-- You've built a new cloud computing system from scratch! - And beaten a state of the art system!
+- You've built a new distributed system from scratch! - And used some open-source distributed systems!

 How far is your design from a full-fledged system?
-Can you convince developers to use your Sava instead of GraphX/PowerGraph/...?
+What else do you need to do to make it competitive with open-source?